Webb on CD

 A Belgian import that apparently includes most of the fab 1957 album, Just Imagination, as well as a slew of other big hits from the '50s.
 Nothing to complain about here, although if you have the other best-ofs, this may be superfluous.

-Webb Pierce "The Millennium Collection: The Best Of Webb Pierce" (MCA, 2001)
+Webb Pierce "The Millennium Collection: The Best Of Webb Pierce" (MCA Records, 2001)

 The stinginess of MCA's reissue department never ceases to amaze me.
 Certainly there's nothing wrong with the music on here -- it's all great stuff -- but could it really be that much more expensive for them to put 14 or even 16 tracks on one of these things, as opposed to a measly ten???
-Hey, if you have never heard Webb before, and this is the only disc of his you can find, by all means go out and get it.
+But hey... if you've never heard Webb before, and this is the only disc of his you can find, by all means, give it a spin.
 It may change your life.
-But if you have other options, they've got to be more worthwhile; as it is, the most interesting thing about this CD is the concise, informative liner notes by Bear Family head Rich Kienzle.
-Otherwise -- get real, fellas: ten tracks just ain't enough material to motivate people in this, the golden age of reissues.
+But if you have other options, they'd have to be more worthwhile.
+As it is, the most interesting thing about this CD is the concise, informative liner notes by country-ologist Rich Kienzle.
+Otherwise -- get real, folks: ten tracks just ain't enough material to motivate people in this, the golden age of reissues.

-Various Artists "CAUGHT IN THE WEBB: A TRIBUTE TO THE LEGENDARY WEBB PIERCE" (Audium, 2002)
+Various Artists "CAUGHT IN THE WEBB: A TRIBUTE TO THE LEGENDARY WEBB PIERCE" (Audium Records, 2002)

 Many thanks to Gail Davies for organizing this all-star tribute to my personal honkytonk hero, Webb Pierce.
 The level of talent assembled for this project is staggering, ranging from grizzled old-timers such as George Jones and Charley Pride to contemporary Top 40 stars Trent Summar, Dwight Yoakam and Pam Tillis.
 The twangcore crowd and '70s mavericks also get in their licks: Emmylou Harris delivers a plaintive reading of "Wondering," while Rosie Flores and Robbie Fulks cheerfully plow their way through a pair of Pierce's rock-era hits.
 It's difficult for anyone to match the charm and immediacy of Webb's original recordings, but high marks go to Dale Watson for his explosive version of "In The Jailhouse Now" and to Guy Clark, who hits the goofy mood of "Honk Tonk Song" right on the head.
 Willie Nelson is also in on the fun, which is appropriate since his 1982 duets LP was the last album Pierce recorded.
 Here, Nelson takes his time with a bittersweet, appropriately mournful version of "That's Me Without Out You," one of Pierce's weepiest and best ballads.
 With an all-star cast like this, and such great material to work from, this disc should open a few new ears to the Webb Pierce legend.
 Check this out, and be sure to pick up one of the great Webb reissues out there as well.

-I haven't seen this, but I believe it's a B&W cowboy oater, featuring Webb, along with Marty Robbins and Carl Smith.
+I haven't seen this, but I believe it's a B&W cowboy-movie oater, featuring Webb, along with Marty Robbins and Carl Smith.
 The film is available on VHS... somewhere...
+Never seen it myself, though.

 A hokey B-movie made in 1967 that captures a whole slew of Nashville old-timers in their heyday.
 I also haven't seen this flick yet, but I hear Webb's appearances are pretty cute.
 This is stuff from the mid-1960s; Connie Smith, Lefty Frizzell and other big-name artists also appear.